restraint-harness/restraint/docs/tasks.rst

      <recipe family="RedHatEnterpriseLinuxServer5">
        ...

-For example, if a task is known to take twice as long on RedHatEnterpriseLinuxServer5 then you could use following
+For example, if a task is known to take twice as long on RedHatEnterpriseLinuxServer5 then you could use following:

 ::

  max_time=5m
  max_time[RedHatEnterpriseLinuxServer5]=10m

-Another example where we will install rhdb on RedHatEnterpriseLinuxServer5 and postgresql on everything else.
+Another example where we will install RHDB on RedHatEnterpriseLinuxServer5 and PostgreSQL on everything else.

 ::